 In addition to my private practice I am an NHS Consultant Cardiologist working at Bradford Teaching Hospitals NHS Foundation Trust.

 Areas of interest

 General Cardiology; Palpitations and heart rhythm disturbances.
-Investigation of the breathless patient; Angina (chest pain); Syncope (blackouts); Pacemaker implantation; Heart failure management; Cardiac resynchronisation therapy; Automatic implantable defibrillators; Hypertension, hyperlipidaemia (high cholesterol) & cardiovascular risk assessment; Coronary angiography; Tilt testing; Echocardiography; ambulatory ECG monitoring.
+Investigation of the breathless patient; Angina (chest pain); Syncope (blackouts); Low blood pressure and autonomic disturbance; Pacemaker implantation; Heart failure management; Cardiac resynchronisation therapy; Automatic implantable defibrillators; Hypertension, hyperlipidaemia (high cholesterol) & cardiovascular risk assessment; Coronary angiography; Tilt testing; Echocardiography; ambulatory ECG monitoring; treadmill exercise ECG testing.